 We have enthusiastically adopted the Athena SWAN charter of good employment practice for women working in science, engineering and technology in Universities.
-We were delighted to receive the Bronze Athena SWAN Award in 2014 in recognition of the support we offer to all staff in the Department.
+We were delighted to receive the Bronze Athena SWAN Award in 2014, which was renewed in 2017, in recognition of the support we offer to all staff in the Department.
 To support the career development needs of all staff, we advocate flexible and part-time working patterns where possible, and provide mentoring and regular performance reviews.

 Department of Environment and Geography Bronze Award